FuminHe/Large-scale-Processing-of-JSON-Objects/README.md

 <br/>Type of Disk: SSD
 <br/>Operating System and version: Win 10
 2.  list the performance bottleneck(s) of your program when it runs on your computer:
-My program is CPU-intensive and the top three functions that spent the most CPU cycles are XXX, YYY, ZZZ.
-My program is Disk I/O-intensive and the top three functions that spent the longest time are XXX, YYY,  ZZZ.